Alexandria K. Vail

 Exemplary Paper Award.

-[long paper] [eric] [pdf]
+[conference long paper] [eric] [pdf]

 • A. Vail, K. Boyer, E. Wiebe, J. Lester.
 The Mars and Venus Effect: The Influence of User Gender on the Effectiveness of Adaptive Task Support.
 Proceedings of the Twenty-Third International Conference on User Modeling, Adaptation, and Personalization (UMAP 2015), Dublin, Ireland, 2015.